Under Slow construction!! all done from home after hard days work.

-PRICE for the Newman cams is £370 a pair inclusive of Vat!! a Bargain!
-One word of warning, uprated cams require accurate timing to get the best from them.
+PRICE for the Newman cams is £400 (2021) a pair inclusive of Vat!! a Bargain!
+One word on uprated cams, they will readily operate on the standard pullies but require more accurate timing to get the best from them, this is generly achieved using Adjustable vernier pullies.
 The Verniers I presently supply will set you back £175 for the hard anodised versions.
-As a final note on fitting cams, there is a small added cost for my 'Redressing' the Followers to bed in with you new purchase- £40.
+As a final note on fitting cams, there is a small added cost for my 'Redressing' the Followers to bed in with your new purchase if I am fitting them- £40.

-PRICE, KR1 - £880 Excluding packing & Delivery- What's in the headwork??
-8 new 2mm larger Inlet valves, £90 of 8 new Calsibro Inlet valve guides- necesary with the larger valves for a couple of reasons, £35 of new valve seals, exh valve redress/reshaping, All required porting, all required chamberwork, Controlled three angle seatwork- see my specialist equipment in the photos elsewhere on the site, check valve seal/lap/blue & doublecheck, Chamber Volume checks, Face peening/faceskim/volume rechecks plus much else besides, Finally a thorough scrub/wash & assembly.
-All this takes a WEEK of working time.
+PRICE, KR1 - £980 Excluding packing & Delivery- What's in the headwork??
+8 new 2mm larger Inlet valves, 8 new Sabre Custom Calsibro valve guides- necesary with the larger valves for a couple of reasons, exh valve redress/reshaping, All required porting, all required chamberwork, Controlled three angle seatwork, check valve seal/lap/blue & doublecheck, Chamber Volume checks, faceskim/volume rechecks plus much else besides, Finally a thorough scrub/wash & assembly with new seals throughout.
+All this takes a WEEK of intense work.

 Within reason I will correct small issues within the headwork BUT greater oddities/problems do occur, so we will talk this over until a mutual fix/price is agreed before continuing the work.
-Most common is excess Inlet spring seat height variables, ok on std cams but more critical with high lift types or when fitting uprated springs that require a specific install height.
-Now and again there is a factory manufacturing fault to fix & even problems caused by poor servicing work or just plain old age.
+Now and again there is a factory manufacturing fault to fix & even additional problems caused by poor servicing work or just plain old age.

 THE VVC HEAD as follows (also applies to the Motorsport/VHPD casting)

 The KRV Head, VVC.
 The VVC head is quite efficient, a good size of valves relative to the std 1800 bore of 80mm.
 But !
-It was made to do 'The job' as required by it's manufacturer, so space for Good improvement- more to do with 'sensible' rework of the correct areas, with the aim to finish the job as Rover could have.
+It was made to do 'The job' as required by it's manufacturer, so space for Good improvement- alot to do with 'sensible' rework of the correct areas.